Minyus/pipelinex/README.md

         outputs: pred_df
 ```

-#### Configure Kedro run config using `RUN_CONFIG` key
+#### Configure Kedro run config using `RUN_CONFIG` key in `parameters.yml`

 - Optionally run nodes in parallel

 - Optionally run only missing nodes (skip tasks which have already been run to resume pipeline using the intermediate data files or databases.)

 Note: You can use Kedro CLI to overwrite these run configs.

 ```yaml
 # parameters.yml